 Drawing apps are a fun and inexpensive way to get super addicted to surface design, but you can also achieve seamless repeats with paper!
 I love seeing others’ work on Instagram, so comment @andacorrie if you design something using this technique!

-If you loved the playful designs Anda featured in this tutorial, wait until you see what else she’s got on fabric, wallpaper and gift wrap in her Spoonflower shop!
+If you loved the playful designs Anda featured in this tutorial, wait until you see what else she’s got on fabric, wallpaper and home decor in her Spoonflower shop!

 Pin it for later!